-The Greenstar CDi Compact range from Worcester, is a set of boilers designed to fit in small spaces, such as kitchen cupboards.
-You won’t get this with their most popular boilers, such as the 25i and 30i, as they are slightly bigger.
+The Greenstar CDi Compact range from Worcester Bosch is a set of boilers designed to fit in small spaces, such as kitchen cupboards.
+You won’t get this with their most popular boilers, such as those from the Greenstar 4000 range, as they are slightly bigger.

-The dimensions of all 3 CDi Compact boilers are 690 x 390 x 280.
-So, if you’re trying to save space, or simply don’t want a wall hung boiler, the CDi Compact could be for you.
+The dimensions of all three CDi Compact boilers are 690 x 390 x 280.
+So, if you’re trying to save space, or simply don’t want a wall-hung boiler, the CDi Compact could be suitable for your home.

-There are three boilers in the range, including the:
+There are 3 combi boilers in the range, including:

 - 28CDi Compact